xXhalemXx/E-sheet/README.md

 # E-sheet
 E sheet is an app that makes taking attendance of students easy and convenient.
 With e sheet, you can create and manage attendance records using your device’s hotspot.
 You can also share and export the records to other formats.
 - creating this app make taking attendance is very simple and fast way
-- one of most important problem that faculty not providing access to database so I created a new method to fill data whiteout using this database
+- one of most important problem that faculty not providing access to database so I created a new method to fill data whiteout using this database, and find best method to connect between devices.
 - I have learned clean architecture and how to separate component of the project and other skills like responsive screen , local database management, accessing phone storage and providing required permissions .
 ## Usage
 **in first open of application it will show like this**<br />